terrymunro/terrymunro.github.io/content/en/about/_index.md

 {{% blocks/section type="section" color="primary" %}}

-## Who am I?
+## Who Am I?

 Hi!
 I am one of the [Lead Engineers](https://aginic.com/our-people/) at [Aginic](https://aginic.com/).
 I'm both shy and an introvert, but I am forcing myself to write this as a way to [improve my writing and communication skills](https://towardsdatascience.com/the-more-you-write-the-better-you-are-at-explaining-your-work-708be316defc).

-I'm the type of person who isn't so fond of expressing myself publically.
+I'm the type of person who isn't so fond of expressing myself publicly.
 But I thought I should give some background and reasoning behind me writing this to temper any expectations 😹.

 {{% /blocks/section %}}